 Not all carbohydrate foods are created equal, in fact they behave quite differently in our bodies.
-The glycemic index or GI describes this difference by ranking carbohydrates according to how quickly after ingestion and how much they affect our blood glucose levels.
+The glycemic index, or GI, describes this difference by ranking carbohydrates according to how quickly they enter the blood stream after ingestion, and how much they affect our blood glucose levels.
 Choosing low GI carbohydrates – the ones that produce only small fluctuations in our blood glucose and insulin levels – is the secret to long-term health reducing your risk of heart disease and diabetes and is the key to sustainable weight loss.

 Remember, carbohydrates provide sugar to the muscles, and carbohydrates are ranked (indexed) based on their immediate effect on blood glucose (blood sugar) levels.
-As the chart above indicates, low GI carbohydrates more gradually raise your blood glucose levels and maintain them in the desirable range longer.
+Low GI carbohydrates more gradually raise your blood glucose levels and maintain them in the lower range.
 The rapid drop off from high GI carbohydrates is due to insulin’s release and effect on blood glucose levels in reaction to elevated levels observed initially.

 High vs Low Glycemic Index